-The Chat component offers real-time customer communication with React.
-It contains a chat panel that shows key metrics and chat metadata, as well as a live chat panel to conduct the conversation.
-The Chat component is composed of several sub-components, each of which are detailed in this documentation.
+The Chat Context component offers real-time customer communication with React.
+It contains a chat panel that shows key metrics and metadata, as well as a live chat panel to conduct the conversation.
+The Chat Context component is composed of several sub-components that are detailed here.

 In the live conversation area, transcripts of the chat (such as bot transcripts prior to an agent’s involvement) are collapsed.
 At the start of the interaction, transcript height occupies ¾ of the chat panel by default.
 If all transcripts do not fit in this area, an "Earlier transcripts" action may be added to the ChatHeader.

-The transcripts should be toggled on/off via an action in the ChatHeader and then rendered within the utilities region of the Chat component.
+The transcripts should be toggled on/off via an action in the ChatHeader and then rendered within the utilities region of Chat Context.

 This overlay presents metadata collected prior to the live chat.
 Similar to transcripts, it should have a dynamic height with a max-height equaling to 2/3 of the chat panel.
-Pass a SuggestedReplyPicker component to the suggestedReplyPicker property on the Chat component in order to utilize this feature.
+Pass a SuggestedReplyPicker component to the suggestedReplyPicker property on the Chat Context component in order to use this feature.

 The live chat is composed by a MessageList component that uses typing indicators that shows an ellipsis as the customer types characters.
 Since the customer has not yet submitted the message, the ellipsis bubble has a dynamic width.
 Each message has a timestamp that appears once the customer submits their message.
 There are also system messages that can be added to the chat that signify events such as a user leaving or entering a chat, or the chat ending.
 Messages themselves may contain images, links, or downloadable attachments.